Dive into the insurance industry’s future with our comprehensive guide on the top 10 technology trends for 2024.

 The inability to find participants on time leads to significant monetary losses that result from slowdowns in regulatory approvals and the late market introduction of products.
-In addition, without a sufficient number of clinical trial participants the study has lower statistical power and an insufficient study validity, which may bring negative consequences at a later stage.
+In addition, with sufficient clinical trial participants, the study has higher statistical power and acceptable study validity, which may bring negative consequences later.

-To address the issue of low patient enrollment, an effective solution is to collaborate with influential doctors that can source eligible patients that fit the study inclusion criteria.
-Digital technologies, such as data science and natural language processing, help to find investigator-influencers that can later help find the sufficient numbers of patients for a clinical trial.
+To address the issue of low patient enrollment, a practical solution is to collaborate with influential doctors that can source eligible patients that fit the study inclusion criteria.
+Digital technologies, such as data science and natural language processing, help to find investigator-influencers that can later help find sufficient numbers of patients for a clinical trial.

-NLP is focused on processing texts and natural language to infer meaning from the words and texts.
-NLP methods help to transform raw medical data and enrich it so as to deliver real value intelligence to decision-makers, such as identifying influencers among the researchers in their field of interest, evaluating the possibility of carrying out clinical trials in a specific location, and finding volunteers to ensure compliance with the trial deadlines and budget.
+NLP is focused on processing texts and natural language to infer meaning from words and texts.
+NLP methods help to transform raw medical data and enrich it to deliver natural value intelligence to decision-makers, such as identifying influencers among the researchers in their field of interest, evaluating the possibility of carrying out clinical trials in a specific location and finding volunteers to ensure compliance with the trial deadlines and budget.
 By leveraging NLP, pharma companies benefit from realistic patient recruitment forecasts, achievable timelines, and efficient budget planning.

-NLP combined with social graphs can depict connections between doctors that have researched specific topics.
-On social graphs, pharmaceutical organizations can quickly see which doctors are already working as investigators in a particular clinical trial and which ones can potentially be invited to participate in a trial.
+NLP combined with social graphs can depict connections between doctors researching specific topics.
+For example, on social graphs, pharmaceutical organizations can quickly see which doctors already work as investigators in a particular clinical trial and which can participate.

-Over the last 10 years, the adoption of EHRs across healthcare facilities has skyrocketed, partly because HITECH legislation came into force.
-The EHR became a new standard for medical institutions by providing many benefits, including: reducing errors, enhancing workflow efficiency and refining healthcare coordination.
+Over the last ten years, the adoption of EHRs across healthcare facilities has skyrocketed, partly because HITECH legislation came into force.
+As a result, the EHR became a new standard for medical institutions by providing many benefits, including reducing errors, enhancing workflow efficiency, and refining healthcare coordination.

 Once the health records became digitized, an enormous amount of medical data was aggregated.
-These large numbers of different medical codes reflect various aspects of patient encounters, such as laboratory tests, diseases, medications, clinical procedures.
-Originally these codes were implemented for administrative and billing tasks only, however, they contain important information for secondary pre-processing.
-The latest deep learning approaches are being used to project distinct medical codes at a vector pace for detailed data analysis and predictive tasks.
+These large numbers of medical codes reflect various aspects of patient encounters, such as laboratory tests, diseases, medications, and clinical procedures.
+Initially, these codes were implemented for administrative and billing tasks only.
+However, they contain important information for secondary pre-processing.
+Therefore, the latest deep-learning approaches are being used to project different medical codes at a vector pace for detailed data analysis and predictive tasks.

-Machine learning algorithms can better leverage information-rich raw data in EHRs.
-For example, clinical notes are frequently overlooked when developing predictive systems.
-Clinical notes are unstructured by nature and require manual review.
-Still, these notes may contain valuable information, such as admission notes, discharge summaries and other such compilations.
+ML algorithms can better leverage information-rich raw data in EHRs.
+For example, clinical notes should be more frequently noticed when developing predictive systems.
+Unfortunately, clinical notes are unstructured by nature and require manual review.
+Still, these notes may contain valuable information, such as admission notes, discharge summaries, and other compilations.

-Large-scale recurrent neural networks (RNNs) are demonstrating remarkable predictive results by combining unstructured and structured data for semi-supervised learning.
-Neural networks are quite successful in:
+Large-scale recurrent neural networks (RNNs) demonstrate remarkable predictive results by combining unstructured and structured data for semi-supervised learning.
+Neural networks are pretty successful in the following: